 See the list of upcoming training courses below.

 Pass the examination.

 After completing the course, participants will need to pass an examination developed by RHF and facilitated by CSA Group.
-With a successful result, participants will be officially designated as RHFAC Professionals and listed on
+With a successful result, participants will be officially designated as RHFAC Professionals.

 RHFAC Professionals are the only trained individuals that can conduct a RHFAC rating.

 Set up your professional listing on the RHFAC Registry.